FlooferLand/spleeteryeeter/README.md

 4. Run `main.py` and type/paste in what it asks you to.

 ## How to build
-SpleeterYeeter is built with <a href="https://pypi.org/project/auto-py-to-exe">auto-py-to-exe</a>
+SpleeterYeeter's binaries are built with [auto-py-to-exe](https://pypi.org/project/auto-py-to-exe)

 ## All credit goes to Deezer for making Spleeter
 SpleeterYeeter is just a wrapper of <a href="https://github.com/deezer/spleeter">Spleeter</a>, made so you could use Spleeter more comfortably.